Jacarte/MF240VHT211/part4/README.md

   - A recent incident in [Västerås](https://www.thelocal.se/20210927/cyclist-dies-after-crashing-into-parked-e-scooter-in-swedish-town/)
   - Proposal, you stop the ride and you have X minutes to deliver the scooter to a safe place, otherwise it will continue to extract money from your account
     - Prevent the fact that the scooter is abandon in arbitrary places
-  - If the scooter is in a right place could be detected using the same geo system of the scooter
+  - If the scooter is in a right place could be detected using the same geo system of the scooter or a composition of other sensors
+    - Low resolution camera to detect bad behaviors
+    - Proximity sensors to identify safer places to leave the scooter, e.g. near a wall instead of in the middle of the side-walk
   - Rental bikes example:
     - You need to leave it in a similar place from where you pick it in the first place